Indian Women Are Protesting Semen-Filled Balloons During Holi

 But sometimes things get ugly.
 This year, some men in Delhi took the fertility celebration aspect to the next level by flinging semen-filled balloons at girls from local universities.

-Then, on Thursday—the day before Holi—about 40 students of Jesus and Mary College (JMC) marched to the Delhi police headquarters, spurred on by a private Facebook post by a JMC student which narrated an incident on Wednesday, where two men on a bike flung what she says were semen-filled balloons at her during a bus ride.
+Then, on Thursday – the day before Holi – about 40 students of Jesus and Mary College (JMC) marched to the Delhi Police Headquarters, spurred on by a private Facebook post by a JMC student which narrated an incident on Wednesday, where two men on a bike flung what she says were semen-filled balloons at her during a bus ride.

-Harassment masquerading as festivities is often heightened during Holi in Delhi, where as recently as last year the police deployed 25,000 policemen and 1,000 official vans to tackle this kind of misbehavior, while nearby Gurgaon Police received nearly 400 calls from women complaining of harassment.
+Harassment masquerading as festivities is often heightened during Holi in Delhi, where as recently as last year the police deployed 25,000 policemen and 1,000 official vans to tackle this kind of misbehaviour, while nearby Gurgaon Police received nearly 400 calls from women complaining of harassment.

-Some women at the protests told me they were tired of being harassed every year under the guise of a common Holi saying: "Bura na maano.
-Holi hai," or, "Don't feel bad.
-It's Holi."
+Some women at the protests told me they were tired of being harassed every year under the guise of a common Holi saying: "Bura na maano, Holi hai," or, "Don't feel bad, it's Holi."

-The protests this week also included various slogans against the police, with students calling out officers for ignoring young women who are stalked, harassed, or even raped.
+The protests this week also included various slogans against the police, with students calling out officers for ignoring young women who are stalked, harassed or even raped.

-According to Ravi Jatwani, president of the students' union at the JMC, police also failed to file a complaint against the man who flung two balloons at her last year, dismissing the incident as a mere "nuisance."
+According to Ravi Jatwani, president of the students' union at the JMC, police also failed to file a complaint against the man who flung two balloons at her last year, dismissing the incident as a mere "nuisance".

 The professors associated with the movement think the problem is as much to do with the culture of impunity as the police's lack of action.
-"A five- or six-year-old child may be throwing [a balloon] randomly, but very soon he’ll learn that there is a way of throwing it," Maya John, a professor at JMC, told me.
+"A five or six-year-old child may be throwing [a balloon] randomly, but very soon he’ll learn that there is a way of throwing it," Maya John, a professor at JMC, told me.
 "Throwing it at the breast, or at the buttocks [is wrong].
 It’s very easy here to develop that culture of impunity at a young age."

-The founder of the Nazariya group, Ruth Chawngthu, told me the recent incident was just one example of an ongoing problem at the college.
+The founder of the Nazariya group, Ruth Chawngthu, told me the recent incident was just one example an ongoing problem at the college.
 "LSR students have been facing semen flinging for the last three years," she said.
 "Similar incidents took place with Nazariya members as well, where both piss-filled and semen-filled balloons were thrown."

 Some male students, meanwhile, have flooded Facebook with counter-protests, claiming that women have thrown menstrual blood-filled balloons at them, and equating the female protesters with the Ku Klux Klan.